 What New Laws Took Effect in South Dakota July First

-The fireworks usually begins around July 1st.
-And it's not just in celebration for Independence Day.
+The fireworks usually begin around July 1st.
+And it's not just in celebration of Independence Day.

-Here in South Dakota as well as many states across the country several new laws are now on the books officially.
-From guns to automotive, technology to election and lotteries to gender laws.
+Here in South Dakota as well as in many states across the country, several new laws are now on the books officially.
+From guns to automotive, technology to election, and lotteries to gender laws.

-The new laws reported by KSFY TV also points out that under public safety if a person knowingly exposes others to a sexually transmitted infection (STI) it could be a Class 1 misdemeanor.
+The new laws reported by KSFY TV also point out that under public safety if a person knowingly exposes others to a sexually transmitted infection (STI) it could be a Class 1 misdemeanor.